yorick2/database-dump-php-cron/README.md

 - add a new server to download list by running addNewSiteToList.sh
 - to run full program program run the getAllDatabase.sh, I suggest a cron for this
 - the databases will be in compressed files in a databases folder created where you put the bash files
+- if you want a site to dump a database without the rewrites table add the line below in the sites.ini file truncateRewrites = true

 ###Removing sites from list
 Just remove the site's settings from the sites.ini file